Mini Peanut Butter Oat Dog Treats

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.

-- In a large mixing bowl, add the peanut butter, honey, peanut flour, and oat flour.
+- In a large bowl, add the peanut butter, honey, peanut flour, and oat flour.
 Mix together until a stiff dough forms.

 - Divide the dough into 6 equal portions, you can just eyeball it.